quicwg/base-drafts/draft-ietf-quic-tls.md

 ### Retransmission and Acknowledgment of Unprotected Packets

-The first flight of handshake messages from both client and server (ClientHello, or ServerHello through to the server's Finished) a critical to the key exchange.
-The content of these messages is used to determine the keys used to protect later messages.
-If these are protected with newer keys, they will be indecipherable to the recipient.
+The first flight of TLS handshake messages from both client and server (ClientHello, or ServerHello through to the server's Finished) are critical to the key exchange.
+The contents of these messages is used to determine the keys used to protect later messages.
+If these handshake messages are included in packets that are protected with these keys, they will be indecipherable to the recipient.

 Even though newer keys could be available, the first flight of TLS handshake messages sent by an endpoint MUST NOT be sent in protected packets,